I Will Follow Him: Other versions

 In Italy three versions of the song were in the charts in 1963 (translated/adapted by Vito Pallavicini and Bruno Pallesi): One recorded by Betty Curtis (highest position: No. 3), another version by Petula Clark ("Sul mio carro"; No. 4) and the Franck Pourcel version (No. 5).
 The song reached No. 1 in Italy's Musica e dischi, in a tandem ranking of these three versions.
 Curtis's version was also a top 10 hit in Uruguay.

-In 1963, Italian singer Ennio Sangiusto released a version of the song titled "Chariot (La Tierra)", which reached No. 1 in Spain.
-Also in 1963, Italian singer Joe Sentieri released a version of the song titled "La Tierra", which reached No. 3 in Argentina.
+In 1963, Italian singer Ennio Sangiusto released a version of the song "Chariot (La Tierra)", which reached No. 1 in Spain.
+Also in 1963, Italian singer Joe Sentieri released a version of the song "La Tierra", which reached No. 3 in Argentina.

-In 1963, Argentine singer Alberto Cortez released a version of the song titled "La Tierra (Chariot)", which reached No. 2 in Spain.
-Also in 1963, Argentine singer Violeta Rivas released a version titled "La Tierra", which reached No. 1 in Uruguay.
+In 1963, Argentine singer Alberto Cortez released a version of the song "La Tierra (Chariot)", which reached No. 2 in Spain.
+Also in 1963, Argentine singer Violeta Rivas released a version entitled "La Tierra", which reached No. 1 in Uruguay.

 Dee Dee Sharp released a version of the song on her 1963 album Do the Bird.
 Sharp's version reached No. 1 in Hong Kong.

-Ricky Nelson recorded a cover for his 1963 album For Your Sweet Love, changing the title and lyrics to "I Will Follow You".
+Rick Nelson recorded a cover for his 1963 album For Your Sweet Love, changing the title and lyrics to "I Will Follow You".

+Japanese noise rock band Les Rallizes Dénudés interpolates the song's melody in their song 暗殺者の夜 (Night of the Assassin).

 In 1982, Dutch singer José Hoebee (former member of the girl band Luv') released a hit cover of the song, which reached No. 1 in Flanders, No. 1 on the Dutch Top 40, and No. 2 on the Dutch Nationale Hitparade.
 A 2005 remix reached No. 90 on the Dutch Single Top 100 in early 2006.
 In 2011, she re-recorded "I Will Follow Him" with Peggy March.
 This duet appeared on the German edition of March's album Always and Forever.

 The Norwegian comedian Lars Mjøen wrote comedic Norwegian lyrics, «Torsken kommer!» (translates to «The cod is coming»).
 The song was published by the comedy troupe KLM as Brødrene Dal as the B-side of "Gaus, Roms Og Brumund" (PolyGram 2052 206) and on the LP record Spektralplate (Polydor 2382 135) in 1982.
 A music video remake was released by Norges Bank in 2017 to mark the introduction of the new 200 krone banknote that features a cod on the obverse side.

 The song is featured at the end of the 1992 film Sister Act, where it was performed by the nuns' chorus for the Pope with Whoopi Goldberg's character as the lead singer.
 The song peaked at number 53 on the Australian ARIA Singles Chart.

 In 2000, Cynthia Patag, Nanette Inventor, Malou de Guzman, Beverly Salviejo and Pinky Marquez performed the interactive version of the song at the end of the musical episode of Wansapanataym, "Bata-Okey".